-Student Signature :
+Student Signature:

-Student Name (pl ease print):
+Student Name (plea ase print):

 Student ID: Grade: Date:

-As the parent/gua Policy when my st the District or whi Should my studen that any violation consequences.
-I fo Internet, but cann users.
-I agree not accept responsibil udent(s) or family are to le accessing the District t(s) violate the policy, a of the policy is prohibit arther understand that ot guarantee that all co to hold the District res ity when my student(s) or my student(s) to use ermission Form lerstand, and agree to the Technology A lusing electronic devices owned, leased, et Wi-Fi/Internet, even if using a persor access privileges may be revoked.
-I also ted and may result in disciplinary or leg the District has taken steps to control a ontroversial information will be inaccess ponsible for materials acquired on the p of uses District technology outside the so District technology and network resour or operated by hal device. o understand gal access to the sible to student hetwork and hool setting.
-I
+As the parent/guard Policy when my student the District or while Should my student that any violation of consequences.
+I fur Internet, but cannot users.
+I agree not to accept responsibility dent(s) or family are a e accessing the District (s) violate the policy, a f the policy is prohibit of ther understand that t guarantee that all co to hold the District rest by when my student(s) my student(s) to use derstand, and agree to the Technology Acceptable Us using electronic devices owned, leased, or operated let Wi-Fi/Internet, even if using a personal device. access privileges may be revoked.
+I also understand ted and may result in disciplinary or legal the District has taken steps to control access to the entroversial information will be inaccessible to stude sponsible for materials acquired on the network and uses District technology outside the school setting.
+District technology and network resources, including

-Signature:

-Parent/Guardian Name (please print):
+Parent/Guardian N ame (please print):

 Date:

-Students 18 years s of age or older may sig gn this release form for themselves.
+^{}Students 18 years of age or older may sign this release form for themselves.